JoeSchmuck/Multi-Report/README.md

 New in Version 3.1x

-This script will perform four main functions:
+This script will perform five main functions:
 1) Generate a report and send an email on your drive(s) status.
 2) Create a copy of your TrueNAS Config File and attach to the same email.
 3) Create a statistical database and attach to the same email.
 4) Test the drives on a routine basis.
+5) Check drives for being SMR or Seagate Drive Flood SCAM by China.

 In version 3.1 I have removed drive testing from the Multi-Report script and move testing into it's own script.
 This makes it easy to remove